Is joint replacement surgery necessary?

 By Kim Waterman, Northwestern Medicine, Orthopedics May 15, 2019

-Hip and knee joint replacements are among the most common elective surgical procedures performed in the United States [and Canada] today.
+Hip and knee joint replacements are among the most common elective surgical procedures performed in the United States today.
 However, some patients may be getting these surgeries sooner in life than desired or in situations when they don’t quite have end-stage arthritis of the hip or knee.
 Non-surgical and minimally invasive surgical options for deteriorating joints may allow some patients to delay or avoid joint replacement surgery.

 “A joint replacement should be the last option for joint pain.
 Emerging treatments such as orthobiologics, advanced hip arthroscopy, cartilage restoration, meniscus transplantation, and osteotomy techniques can help adults and adolescents with pre-arthritic conditions regain full function,” said Brian Chilelli MD, orthopaedic surgeon and co-director of the Northwestern Medicine Hip and Knee Joint Preservation Center at Central DuPage Hospital.